Citrus, Mandarin Sour Acid

 Evergreen, Edible fruit, Trees, Decorative fruit or berries

-Fruit looks like tiny (3/4–1 1/2-in.) orange.
-Hundreds hang from this tall, columnar plant (8–10 ft. tall and about half as wide, even as dwarf).
-This varaiety is variegated, its leaves marked with creamy yellow; developing fruit may be striped in yellow and green.
+Calamondin: Fruit looks like a tiny (3/4–1 1/2-in.) orange.
+Hundreds hang from this tall, columnar plant (8–10 ft. tall and about half as wide, even as a dwarf).
+This variety is variegated, its leaves marked with creamy yellow; developing fruit may be striped in yellow and green.
 Flesh is tender, juicy, sour, with a few small seeds.
 Skin and flesh are good in marmalades.

 ‘Rangpur’.
 Commonly called Rangpur lime, but probably not a lime at all: fruit looks and peels like a mandarin, does not have lime flavor.
 Less acid than lemon but with flavor overtones that make it a rich, interesting base for punches and mixed drinks.
 Good landscape tree: vigorous, sturdy, bushy, growing quickly to 15 ft. tall and wide (as dwarf to 8 ft.).
 Dense when pruned, open otherwise.
 Fruits are colorful and ornamental, hang on tree throughout year.